10 Things to Do in Milan at Night

 6. Tour the city at night by tram or tourist bus

-Although it is located in the middle of a plain, Milan is a city of water.
+Although it lies in the middle of a plain, Milan is a city of water.
 In the past, the urban fabric was crisscrossed by dozens of navigable canals that facilitated the transport of people and goods.
 The most important ones have survived being filled in, remaining as witnesses to the city of yesteryear.

 8. Enjoy a drink with a view